 I looked into shipping companies and container companies.
 Too expensive.
 I went through all my stuff and realized there’s a lot of stuff I don’t really need.
 So I decided to donate clothes that don’t fit me anymore (Goodwill), and a ton of stuff that takes up space but I won’t ever use.
 Boxes of old computer equipment, bike stuff from the 1990s, etc. Now I’m sure all my stuff will fit into a U-Haul 5×8′ cargo trailer.
 My Jeep has the factory tow package, and is rated at 3500 pounds.
 More than enough for this trailer, even if fully packed.

 I spent a couple weeks getting up to speed on towing, trailers, and hitches.
-I was surprised to find out that U-Haul only rent you a trailer if your Jeeps that have a hard top.
-The speed limit is 55 mph, the cargo needs to be strapped down and distributed properly (60/40 for front/rear), the tongue weight needs to be between 10-15% of the full trailer’s weight.
-I have a Bluetooth rear view camera that I plan to eventually mount to my grill for my next climb up Hell’s Gate.
-It’ll be on the back of the trailer during my trip.
+I was surprised to find out that U-Haul will only rent you a trailer if your Jeep has a hard top.
+Their speed limit is 55 mph, the cargo needs to be strapped down and distributed properly (60/40 for front/rear), the tongue weight needs to be between 10-15% of the full trailer’s weight.

 I needed to do some math to figure out what I’d need to attach the trailer to the Jeep.
 The distance from the ground to the top of the receiver hitch opening (Receiver Height) is 22.25″.
 The distance from the ground to the bottom of the trailer coupler (Coupler Height) is 18.5-18.75″.
 Subtract 18.5 from 22.25 and the necessary hitch drop (Drop/Rise Needed) is about 3.75″.
 I decided to get an adjustable receiver so I can use it when I get my offroad camping trailer.